 The Art Deco interior and stained glass windows certainly feel a little out of place in the deeply traditional continent of Asia.
 At Luk Yu Teahouse, it’s not hard to picture colonial aristocrats fussing over politics in the long-gone days of British rule.

 Even if tea isn’t your thing, Luk Yu Teahouse is a popular place for lunchtime dim sum.
-Their Shanghai-style xiao long bao dumplings are as melt-in-your-mouth as anywhere in the city.
+Their Shanghai-style xiao long bao dumplings are as melt-in-your-mouth as anywhere in the city!

 Walk the Wan Chai Heritage Trail

 The walk along the Wan Chai Heritage Trail takes about two hours.
-Along the way, you’ll run into several important historical properties, including the unmistakable Blue House, Wan Chai Market, and Pak Tai Temple.
+Along the way, you’ll run into several important historic properties, including the unmistakable Blue House, Wan Chai Market, and Pak Tai Temple.